open-orchestra/open-orchestra-docs/en/user_guide/media.rst

 ------------

 To add a file, select the folder you want to store it.
 Then on the bottom of the gallery, click the "add button".
 You can upload files in 3 different ways.
-The hole area is droppable, wich mean you can drag'n'drop files from your computer to upload them.
+The hole area is droppable, which means you can drag'n'drop files from your computer to upload them.
 You can also use the "Select a folder from your computer" to upload all files contained in that folder or only upload a file using the "Select a file from your computer" button.
 All files matching the types allowed in configuration, will be uploaded.